Halbarath/Jupiter_Fuzzy_Meier_2025/README.md

 # Jupiter_Fuzzy_Meier_2025

-This repository contains the data underlying some of the figures in the publication below.
+This repository contains the data underlying the figures that are not simulation snapshots in the publication below.

 ### Meier et al. (2025)